A list of questions to ask during a home inspection checklist is one of the most helpful things you can take with you.

 QUESTIONS ABOUT SYSTEMS

-Three great questions to ask about systems that seem foreign to you are:
+Three great questions to add to this home inspection checklist are about systems that seem foreign to you:

 - What do I do to maintain this system?